5 stretches to do at your desk right now

-Trade the typical mid-afternoon pick-me-up of a candy bar or an iced latte for a little in-your-place stretching.
+Trade the typical mid-afternoon pick-me-up of a chocolate bar or a latte for a little in-your-place stretching.
 It will shake off the late-afternoon blahs and keep you alert and limber for far longer than a caffeine or sugar buzz might.

 Kick-back, log-on pose